Kotlin/KEEP/proposals/call-explanation.md

 }
 ```

-Will result in the following two functions:
+Will result in the following two functions, the original modified and a synthetic duplicate generated:

 ```kotlin
 @PowerAssert